 But it wasn’t all about yacht hopping and drink pouring.
 Having been to Cannes two times before, I found this year particularly thought-provoking and future-thinking.
 If you didn’t get a chance to cross the pond and hop over the channel to France, you can discover a recap of key trends and learnings from this year’s Cannes Lions below.

-1. The future is purpose-driven
+1. The future of mobile advertising is choice-driven

-The first learning I gathered is the emphasis placed on purpose-driven marketing.
+The first learning I gathered is the emphasis placed on purpose-driven digital advertising.
 Empathy, inclusiveness and authenticity have become the golden words of marketing this past year.
 More than ever, brands must understand their purpose and take a stand.
 Becoming more purpose-driven means playing a role in culture, not just selling to it.
 Consumers are taking note of brands that understand their purpose and that use it to be socially responsible – in an authentic manner.

 Being socially responsible isn’t just a trend and consumers know all too well when a brand is implementing CSR initiatives simply to check a box.
 Brands need to partner with companies who use their technology for good because they truly want to make a difference.
 An example of this is by partnering with non-profit organizations.